volkovasystems/grocerybox-app/README.md

 			- **`title`**
 		- The default is by **`sectionUUID`**.
 	- **`limit-to`**
+		- Limits the result based on the given value.
+		- Minimum of <strong>`1`</strong> and maximum of <strong>`10`</strong>.
+		- The default limit is **`20`**.
 - Accepted Request Body Parameters:
 	- **`geoLocation`**
+		- This is needed for fast update of the user location.
+Every request, the client will append this information.
+This is treated optional but when the server identified that this is present in the request, the user location will be updated immediately.
 	- **`sessionID`**
 	- **`requestTimestamp`**